Baltimore is changing, growing, improving. We're part of that movement—we're the University of Baltimore, for Baltimore.

 - Early College Initiatives: a set of programs that help local high school and community college students enhance their college-level math, reading and writing skills during a "sneak peek" of life at a four-year institution

-- Prison College Program: an effort to reduce recidivism by providing an opportunity to complete a degree in community studies and civic engagement and a minor in entrepreneurship to inmates at Jessup Correctional Institute, whose tuition is supported through a Department of Education Second Chance Program Pell Grant
+- Prison College Program: an effort to reduce recidivism by providing an opportunity to complete a degree in human services administration and a minor in entrepreneurship to inmates at Jessup Correctional Institute, whose tuition is supported through a Department of Education Second Chance Program Pell Grant

 Building a Better Baltimore